PO Box 10, Oxford, OX1 1EN

 Jump to zone menu

 Oxford is a world class city with a rich heritage and diverse cultural offer that attracts over 9 million visitors a year.
-It's international reputation is reflected in it's twinning relationships with five other cities across the globe, three within the European Union.
+Our international reputation is reflected by our twinning relationships with five other cities across the globe, three within the European Union.

 Oxford is twinned with Leiden in the Netherlands, Bonn in Germany, Grenoble in France, Perm in Russia and León in Nicaragua.
 Each of these links is promoted and supported by a voluntary group here in Oxford working tirelessly to develop cultural exchange and fundraising programmes across the links.
 All of this work makes an important contribution to Oxford's civic pride and social capital.
 To find out about the cities Oxford is twinned with use the following links: